airshipit/hostconfig-operator/README.md

 exec: Array object specifying list of scripts along with arguments and environment variables that can be executed on the nodes.

+apparmor: Array object specifying the apparmor profile that need to be applied on kubernetes nodes.

 The demo_examples folder has some examples listed which can be used to initially to play with the above variables